 The College has a limited pool of funding available for students to attend professional conferences where they are invited to present the results of their research.
 This support typically is for travel to present scholarly and/or creative work related to Student-Faculty Research, Dana Research Assistantships or 500-level independent research.
-Students may also apply for support to attend workshops, short-courses, associated field trips and/or attending the presentation of a co-authored paper.
-Note that research resulting from a regular college course does not qualify for this funding, student/faculty research projects or 500-level independent research courses will be the normal origin of fundable projects.
-A maximum of $850 per student is available for the presentation of the projects which meet the criteria.
+Students may also apply for support to attend workshops, short-courses, associated field trips at the conference where they are presenting their work.
+Note that research resulting from a regular college course does not qualify for this Kenderdine funding.
+A maximum of $1,400 per student is available for projects that meet the criteria.

 Information about other sources of funding for student travel and research can be found at : Center for Sustainability Education, Community Studies Center, and Student International Research Fund (SIRF).